newmexicoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 When Does a Criminal Defendant Have the Right to a Trial?

 According to the United States Constitution and New Mexico state laws, criminal defendants have a right to a public and speedy trial by the court or an impartial jury.
 Usually, only one judge tries criminal offenses punishable by imprisonment for no more than 90 days.
 For crimes punishable by imprisonment of 90 days to six (6) months, defendants may demand a jury trial.
-Parties must make requests for jury trials after entering the plea.
-The request must be in writing or orally in open court.
-Criminal offenses punishable by imprisonment for more than six (6) months are tried by juries, except the defendant waives the right to a jury trial.
-The court and the state must approve the defendant’s waiver.
+Parties are expected to make requests for jury trials after entering the plea.
+The request should be in writing or orally in open court.
+Criminal offenses punishable by imprisonment for more than six (6) months are tried by juries, except that the defendant waives the right to a jury trial.
+The court and the state may also approve the defendant’s waiver.

 What are the Stages of a Criminal Trial in New Mexico?